Five Paper's mini-pupillage

 Please send an up-to-date CV with a short covering note in the body of the email setting out your reasons for wanting to experience a mini-pupillage.
-You should include a selection of dates when you will be available to attend in the next nine months, in order of preference.
+You should include a selection of dates when you will be available to attend in the next twelve months, in order of preference.
 Please email your application to firstname.lastname@example.org

 What happens next?